 0666 Full Year .5 Credit Grades 9–12

 Adaptive physical education is a specially designed program of developmental activities, games and sports suited to the interests, capabilities, and limitations of students with disabilities who may not safely or successfully engage in unrestricted participation in the activities of the regular physical education program.
-Students identified by an Individualized Education Plan (IEP) team as demonstrating significant difficulties in meeting age-appropriate curricular benchmarks based on a disability are provided the necessary supplementary aids and support services in the least restrictive environment.
+Students identified by an Individualized Education Plan (IEP) team as demonstrating significant difficulties in meeting appropriate curricular benchmarks based on a disability are provided with the necessary supplementary aid and support services in the least restrictive environment.
 Instruction, equipment, activity rules, and the environmental set up are modified as necessary to provide an appropriate, safe, and comfortable educational setting comparable to that provided for students without disabilities.
-Adaptive PE will increase the competence, health-related fitness, self-responsibility, and enjoyment of physical activity for all students so they can establish physical activity as a natural part of their life and to enable them to become lifelong movers.
+Adaptive PE will increase competence, health-related fitness, self-responsibility, and enjoyment of physical activity for all students so they can establish physical activity as a natural part of their life and to enable them to become lifelong movers.